blackducksoftware/synopsys-detect/documentation/src/main/markdown/runningdetect/component-location-analysis.md

 * Component Location Analysis is available under [solution_name] “Limited Customer Availability (LCA)”.
 * A limited subset of Detector Types support this feature.
-    * The currently supported package managers as of 8.11.0 are: NPM, Maven, Gradle and NuGet.
+    * The currently supported detectors as of 9.2.0 are: NPM, MAVEN, GRADLE, NUGET, GO_MOD, GO_DEP, GO_GRADLE, GO_VENDOR, GO_VNDR, PIP, POETRY and CONDA.
 * The currently supported scan modes as of 8.11.0 are: Rapid/Stateless and offline.
     * Rapid/Stateless Scan mode requires Black Duck policies.
         * Only components that violate policies will be included in the analysis.
 If no policies are violated or there are no defined policies, then component location analysis is skipped.